hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide8_20220331.md

 Looking up a property in the prototype chain is the basis for prototypal inheritance, or property sharing through the prototype chain.
 Objects lower down in the chain inherit properties and behaviors from objects in the chain above.
 That is, downstream objects can delegate properties or behaviors to upstream objects.

 - A downstream object *overrides* an inherited property if it has a property with the same name.
 (Overriding is similar to shadowing, but it doesn't completely hide the overridden properties.)
-- `Object.getOwnPropertyNames` and `obj.hasOwnProperty` can be used to test whether an object owns a given property.
+- `Object.getOwnPropertyNames` and `obj.hasOwnProperty` can be used to *test whether an object owns a given property*.

 The pseudo-classical inheritance pattern has types (e.g., classes) that inherit from other types.
 This way, all objects of a given type can share behaviors from the same source.